PedroBern/react-native-collapsible-tab-view/README.md

 ## API reference

-The package has 3 main exports:
+This repo has 2 packages with 3 main exports.

 | export                                                                                | description                                                                                                                            |
 | ------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |